 - ½ cup cherry or grape tomatoes, quartered

 - ½ lemon, juiced

 - 1 tablespoon fresh chopped parsley (optional)

-In a medium bowl combine the quinoa, chickpeas, cucumber, and tomatoes.
+In a medium bowl, combine the quinoa, chickpeas, cucumber, and tomatoes.

-In a small bowl, prepare the dressing.
-Whisk together the lemon juice, olive oil, parsley (if using), salt (if using), and pepper.
+In a small bowl, prepare the dressing: Whisk together the lemon juice, olive oil, parsley (if using), salt (if using), and pepper.

-Tip: Quinoa is considered a whole grain, but it’s actually an edible seed that contains more protein that other starches.
+Tip: Quinoa is considered a whole grain, but it’s actually an edible seed that contains more protein than other starches.
 Toss in some beans and chopped veggies, and you’ve got a light, fresh vegetarian salad that delivers almost half of your daily recommended amount of heart-healthy fiber.